Andoiiii/Project-Euler/README.md

 - Python

 I just pick one that I feel would be fun to use and use it.
 No real logic.
+> Please forgive my lack of attention to C. I just look at it and think, "I'm going to have to define array methods and then deal with C strings to parse the input etc" and at that point am I really doing the problem or am I just solving a meta problem???
+I just want to solve math problems not debug segfaults thank you very much
 But yeah, we'll see how it goes.

+### Stats
+- Problems Done: 14
+- Problems Done in Racket: 4
+- Problems done in Java: 3
+- Problems done in Javascript: 2
+- Problems done in Python: 5